Vineet Soni: Save Guggul Movement

 Dr. Soni started the Save Guggul Movement in 2007 to conserve the critically threatened plant species guggul.
 His conservation efforts were well received by local villagers and conservation communities from all over the world.
 Soni was profiled as one of 20 global "Earth Movers" by IUCN. and recently honored by the Environmentalists of the Year Award by the National Environmental Science Academy.
 Initially his conservation work received financial support from the IUCN Sir Peter Scott Fund.

+Discovery of maternal care in plants

+Dr. Vineet is the first to discover and provide experimental evidence of maternal care in plants.
+His research established the existence of maternal care in the plant kingdom by demonstrating that mother plants provide prolonged physiological and resource support to their offspring during establishment and under environmental stress until they become fully independent.

 Suicide Prevention Movement

 In order to prevent the suicide cases among the NEET aspirants at the Kota district (Rajasthan), Dr. Vineet started the Suicide Prevention Movement through the online counseling.